-- Individuals living in households that have incomes at or below 150% of the Federal Poverty Level
+- Covered households

 - Incarcerated individuals

 - Individuals with disabilities

-- Individuals with a language barrier
+- People with language barriers

 Even if individuals have access to broadband Internet services, limited access to or ownership of digital devices may restrict their ability to effectively use those services.
 Desktop and laptop computers are important tools to access information and to improve digital literacy, but they can be prohibitively expensive for less affluent families.
 Although those without personal computers can supplement their lack of access using a smartphone, "being limited to smartphone-only Internet access is associated with data cap limits, risk of service cancellations or suspensions due to financial constraints.
-In addition to the difficulty of performing essential tasks such as applying for jobs or writing papers on a smartphone's small screen."75 Therefore, in-home broadband availability is insufficient to guarantee that families reap the full benefits of Internet access.
+In addition to the difficulty of performing essential tasks such as applying for jobs or writing papers on a smartphone's small screen."
+Therefore, in-home broadband availability is insufficient to guarantee that families reap the full benefits of Internet access.